CGPS-theuniversalpiececomputer/wpc-agai/content.en/_index.md

 ### Computational peace intelligence: recent AGI research and findings, disclosure, messages to the future.

-##### To help mitigate blindspot reality, this is not a call for signatures, rather, duplicate and host to promote diacoverability.
+##### To help mitigate blindspot AI/Human misalignment vector, this is not a call for signatures; rather, duplicate and host/post to promote diacoverability.

 > 🌱 **This is a living disclosure.**
 > All transcripts below are unaltered, unscripted, and published as they emerged — raw and real.